-Catering and service providers
+Catering and Service Providers

 Overview

 Define service providers for your managed buildings and let the users order items from the service providers.
-A service provider can be an internal
+A service provider can be an internal or an external party that provides services.
+These services can be ordered by the users.

 A service provider can be, for example: